KerekesDavid/pycolytics-godot/README.md

 # Pycolitycs Godot Client - Event Analytics
 A Godot plugin for interfacing with [pycolytics](https://github.com/KerekesDavid/pycolytics), a tiny open source event logging webservice.
-It provides anonymized event logging with a out of the box, with a single function call.
+It provides anonymized event logging with as little as a single function call.

 I made [pycolytics](https://github.com/KerekesDavid/pycolytics) so I could collect anonymized game usage statistics with the least amount of hassle possible.
 No quotas, no monthly fees, no bloated software, no megacorporation spying on my user's data.